• Level of education

 Objectives

-- To acquire a thorough knowledge of the Standard Model of Particle Physics.
+- Acquire in-depth knowledge of the Standard Model of Particle Physics.

-- Know how to calculate effective cross sections and decay widths of elementary processes.
+- Know how to calculate cross sections and decay widths of elementary processes.

-- Be able to understand the research done at particle gas pedals such as the LHC (CERN).
+- Be able to understand research conducted at particle accelerators such as the LHC (CERN).

 Read more